bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 [interaction with the RO](#user-interaction).

 Subject identifiers returned by the AS SHOULD uniquely identify the RO at the AS.
-Some forms of subject identifier are opaque to the RC (such as the issuer and subject pair), while others forms (such as email address and phone number) are intended to allow the RC to correlate the identifier with other information at the RC.
-The RC MUST NOT use any returned subject identifiers for communication purposes.
+Some forms of subject identifier are opaque to the RC (such as the subject of an issuer and subject pair), while others forms (such as email address and phone number) are intended to allow the RC to correlate the identifier with other account information at the RC.
+The RC MUST NOT request or use any returned subject identifiers for communication purposes (see {{request-subject}}).
 That is, a subject identifier returned in the format of an email address or a phone number only identifies the RO to the AS and does not indicate that the AS has validated that the represented email address or phone number in the identifier is suitable for communication with the current user.
 To get such information, the RC MUST use an identity protocol to request and receive additional identity claims.
-While {{request-oidc-claims}} specifies one such method, the details of an identity protocol and associated schema are outside the scope of this specification.
+While {{request-oidc-claims}} specifies one such method, other identity protocols could also be used on top of GNAP to convey this information and the details of an identity protocol and associated schema are outside the scope of this specification.

 [[ Editor's note: subject identifiers here are naturally scoped to the AS; even though using an external identifier like an email address or phone number implies a global namespace in use, the association of that identifier to the current user is still under the view of the AS.
-Would it be desirable to have an identifier that's globally unique by design?
-The "iss_sub" type almost gets us there by explicitly calling out the issuer URL, but tuples are hard to deal with in practice and so tend to get ignored. ]]
+Would changing the name to "as_sub_ids" or "local_sub_ids" help convey that point?
+Would it also be desirable to have an identifier that's globally unique by design?
+The "iss_sub" type almost gets us there by explicitly calling out the issuer URL, but tuples are hard to deal with in practice and so tend to get ignored in practice in the OIDC space. ]]

 [[ Editor's note: This will need substantial privacy considerations, as this is releasing information about the current user that could be tied to other